TroldmandThomas/fMRIpipe/README.md

 The pipeline assumes preprocessing and correlation matrix construction was performed in the MATLAB module 'Conn'.
 First step is to load the matrices from MATLAB into a numpy ndarray variable in Python, and then use the [BrainConnectivityToolbox](https://github.com/aestrivex/bctpy) written in Python to estimate graph theory measures.
-Then we use packages from [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) to perform t-tests and mannwitney u-tests.
+Then we use packages from [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) to perform t-tests and mannwhitney u-tests.

-This software pipeline
+This software pipeline assumes that Python3+ is installed, in particular we used Python3.6 for all the work regarding the project.

 ## VirtualEnvironment